-Berrien County has certainly seen its share of national news and probably nothing more important to the Berrien County Sheriff's Department as what was found in a Stevensville residence in 1929.
-Little did anyone know that the quaint, stylish bungalow along Red Arrow Highway south of Glenlord owned by Fred Dane was hiding many secrets, including an arsenal of ammunition, four bulletproof vests, two Thompson sub-machine guns, revolvers, sawed-off shotguns, hand grenades and tear gas bombs.
+In December 1929, the Berrien County Sheriff's Department made national news with what deputies recovered in a Stevensville residence.
+Little did anyone know that the quaint, stylish bungalow along Red Arrow Highway south of Glenlord owned by Fred Dane was hiding many secrets, including an arsenal of ammunition, three bulletproof vests, two Thompson sub-machine guns, revolvers, sawed-off shotguns, hand grenades and tear gas bombs.
 The two Thompson sub-machine guns found included those used in the St. Valentine's Day Massacre in Chicago and another murder in New York, as later proven by ballistics tests.
 Besides the enormous amount of weaponry, deputies also found trap doors, dozens of disguises and several well-thumbed detective novels.
-An upstairs closet revealed some $320,000 worth of bonds stolen in November of 1929 from a Jefferson, Wisconsin bank and various documents linking a list of alias names to one; Fred "Killer" Burke.
-As one of the triggermen linked to the St. Valentine's Day Massacre, Burke was later convicted of murdering St. Joseph City Police Officer Charles Skelly and the infamous Tommy guns are still housed at the Berrien County Sheriff's Department.
+An upstairs closet revealed some 0,000 worth of bonds stolen from a November 1929 bank robbery in Jefferson, Wisconsin.
+Fingerprint checks linked a list of alias names to one; Fred "Killer" Burke.
+As one of the triggermen linked to the St. Valentine's Day Massacre, Burke was later convicted of murdering St. Joseph City Police Officer Charles Skelly and the infamous "Tommy guns" are still housed at the Berrien County Sheriff's Department.
 These priceless representations of an infamous era in history are logged as evidence which means they can never be sold.
 If they would ever be taken off the books as evidence, they would have to be destroyed.

 Frederick C. Franz was the only Sheriff to serve two non-consecutive terms: one from 1913 to 1916 and the other from 1925 to 1926.
 Berrien County's longest serving Sheriff was Forrest "Nick" Jewell who served 21 years from 1969 to 1990.
 Sheriff Jewell modernized the department and was also the last Sheriff to live in the building with his family.

-From Augustus B. Newell to Leonard Paul Bailey, 182 years of law enforcement cannot be summed up with mere words but more from the history books and photos, old newspaper articles, the colorful memories of residents and all of the brave souls who have served within the walls of the Berrien County Sheriff's Department over the years.
+From Augustus B. Newell to Leonard Paul Bailey, 184 years of law enforcement cannot be summed up with mere words but more from the history books and photos, old newspaper articles, the colorful memories of residents and all of the brave souls who have served within the walls of the Berrien County Sheriff's Department over the years.